-- (2) Published research findings means when: - (i) Research findings are published in a peer-reviewed scientific or technical journal; or - (ii) A Federal agency publicly and officially cites the research findings in support of an agency action that has the force and effect of law.
-"Used by the Federal Government in developing an agency action that has the force and effect of law" is defined as when an agency publicly and officially cites the research findings in support of an agency action that has the force and effect of law. - (3) Research data means the recorded factual material commonly accepted in the scientific community as necessary to validate research findings, but not any of the following: preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, or communications with colleagues.
+(2) Published research findings means when:

+(i) Research findings are published in a peer-reviewed scientific or technical journal; or

+(ii) A Federal agency publicly and officially cites the research findings in support of an agency action that has the force and effect of law.
+"Used by the Federal Government in developing an agency action that has the force and effect of law" is defined as when an agency publicly and officially cites the research findings in support of an agency action that has the force and effect of a agency action that has the force and effect of an agency action that has the force and effect of an agency action that has the force and effect of a agency action that has the force and effect of law.

+(3) Research data means the recorded factual material commonly accepted in the scientific community as necessary to validate research findings, but not any of the following: preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, or communications with colleagues.
 This "recorded" material excludes physical objects (e.g., laboratory samples).
-Research data also do not include: - (i) Trade secrets, commercial information, materials necessary to be held confidential by a researcher until they are published, or similar information which is protected under law; and - (ii) Personnel and medical information and similar information the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, such as information that could be used to identify a particular person in a research study.
+Research data also do not include:

+(i) Trade secrets, commercial information, materials necessary to be held confidential by a researcher until they are published, or similar information which is protected under law; and

+(ii) Personnel and medical information and similar information the disclosure of which would constitute a clearly unwarranted invasion of personal privacy, such as information that could be used to identify a particular person in a research study.